tjguk/networkzero/docs/design-guidelines.rst

 * As much as possible, code should work in the interactive interpreter

-* Thread-safety is not a priority [although see this issue https://github.com/tjguk/networkzero/issues/9]
+* Thread-safety should be considered especially since libraries such as GPIOZero implement callbacks via threads, so NetworkZero code might unwittingly be invoked from within a thread.

 * Code will work unchanged on one box and on several.

-* Code will work unchanged on Linux, OS X & Windows, assuming that the pre-requisites are met (basically: recent Python & zmqlib).
+* Code will work unchanged on Linux, OS X & Windows, assuming that the prerequisites are met (basically: recent Python & zmqlib).

 * Code will work unchanged on Python 2.7 and Python 3.2+